IrwinCastro/Irwin-C./index.md

 # First Milestone
 Thanks to the motor driver, Arduino, and Arduino library, my robot can move for my first milestone.

 The inputs are connected to the motors and act as a bridge, allowing both motors to function at the same time.
 This affects the robot's speed and direction of movement.
-Additionally, I connect an Arduino to the battery pack and the motor driver to help with the power transfer required for the robot to work.
+Additionally, I connected an Arduino to the battery pack and the motor driver to help with the power transfer required for the robot to work.
 Furthermore, the robot has a microprocessor that I can configure to go in any direction or at any speed.

 Finally, I downloaded the Arduino library to the motor driver to supply me with the code to move the motors, then I tried it and ran into some difficulties, such as overloading the arduino with numerous outputs, but once I found the problem, I rectified it right away.
 My plan for the future is to finish the rest of my project and hopfully and modifcations.